paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-007-allowances-other-than-travel-and-transportation-allowances.md

   (C) A service provided under the Head Start Act ([42 U.S.C.
 9831](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9831&num=0&edition=prelim) et seq.).

   (D) Assistance under the Child Care and Development Block Grant Act of 1990 ([42 U.S.C.
-9858](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9858&num=0&edition=prelim) et seq.).
+9858](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9858&num=0&edition=prelim) 11 See References in Text note below. et seq.).

 (3) A household that includes a member of the armed forces receiving the supplemental subsistence allowance under this section and that, except on account of the receipt of such allowance, would be eligible to receive a benefit under the Low-Income Home Energy Assistance Act of 1981 ([42 U.S.C.
 8621](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section8621&num=0&edition=prelim) et seq.) shall be considered to be eligible for that benefit notwithstanding the receipt of such allowance.